jeffowy/StohnCoinTest0.21/doc/dnsseed-policy.md

 Expectations for DNS Seed operators
 ====================================

-Stohn Core attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
+STOHN Core attempts to minimize the level of trust in DNS seeds, but DNS seeds still pose a small amount of risk for the network.
-As such, DNS seeds must be run by entities which have some minimum level of trust within the Stohn community.
+As such, DNS seeds must be run by entities which have some minimum level of trust within the STOHN community.

-Other implementations of Stohn software may also use the same seeds and may be more exposed.
+Other implementations of STOHN software may also use the same seeds and may be more exposed.
 In light of this exposure, this document establishes some basic expectations for operating dnsseeds.